zchee/golang-wiki/MinorReleases.md

 Our default decision should always be to not backport, but fixes for **security issues**, **serious problems with no workaround**, and **documentation fixes** are backported to the two supported major releases.
 For example a fix developed during the 1.11 cycle will be backported to a 1.9.x (if applicable) and 1.10.x release.
+Fixes for experimental ports are not backported.

 A “serious” problem is one that prevents a program from working at all.